V4Fire/Core/src/core/kv-storage/engines/string/README.md

 ## Restrictions

-After receiving the value, the engine tries to parse the value via `JSON.parse`.
-This means that the strings `'false'`, `'true'` will be converted to boolean.
+Once a value is retrieved, the engine attempts to parse the data using `JSON.parse`.
+Consequently, strings such as `'false'` and `'true'` are converted into corresponding boolean values.
+It's important to note this characteristic during data interpretation.